ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The stateful environment entry is compared against each of the candidate entries.

-For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the stateful environment `measurement-map`.
+For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `property-values-map` field within the stateful environment `properties-map`.
 Each of the codepoints present in the stateful environment is compared against the candidate entry.

-If any codepoint present in the stateful environment `measurement-values-map` does not match the same codepoint within the candidate entry `measurement-values-map` then the stateful environment does not match.
+If any codepoint present in the stateful environment `property-values-map` does not match the same codepoint within the candidate entry `property-values-map` then the stateful environment does not match.

 If all checks above have been performed successfully then the stateful environment matches.
 If none of the candidate entries match the stateful environment entry then the stateful environment does not match.